 Cantilevered bump-out distance is limited by the size of the floor joists.

 Floor joists can typically cantilever up to four times their depth.
 So if your existing joists are 2x8s (7-1/4 in. deep), the new joists can extend 29 in. outside (7-1/4 x 4 = 29).
 Check with your building inspector.
 A bump-out set on footings is limited only by setback requirements and other local codes.

 Two ways to support the floor

-Charlie’s bump-out rests on joists that protrude from the house and have no support under them—kind of like a balcony.
+Charlie’s bump-out addition rests on joists that protrude from the house and have no support under them—kind of like a balcony.
 These “cantilevered” joists are nailed onto the sides of the old joists (called “sistering”) inside the basement.
 This approach works only if existing joists run the right direction, of course.
-You can also set a bump-out on footings, just like you’d build a deck.
+You can also set a bump-out addition on footings, just like you’d build a deck.
 Charlie chose the cantilevered method to avoid digging holes to frost depth (42 in. in southern Minnesota) and pouring concrete footings.
 Footings are much less work in warmer climates.

 New joists must reach far inside